antdke/antdke.co/content/posts/2021-02-01--Pick-A-Method-And-Stick-With-It.md

 draft: false
 template: "post"
 category: "Life"
-description: "Practicing code is like practicing baskatball.
+description: "Practicing code is like practicing basketball.
 There's a dozen ways to do one thing.
 Eventually, you realize you really only need to know one good way to do any specific thing."
 date: "2021-02-01"
 socialImage: "/pmsi-cover.png"
 ---